 In March 2012, the Company established a Diversity Policy to formalise its commitment to providing equal access to opportunities irrespective of background, beliefs or other factors.
-The policy was updated on 31 July 2020 and may be viewed in the Corporate Governance section of the Company's web site at www.clovercorp.com.au.
+The policy is regularly updated and may be viewed in the Corporate Governance section of the Company's web site at www.clovercorp.com.au.
 The policy governs the conduct of the Company, its wholly owned subsidiaries and all Directors and employees of those entities.

-As at 31 July 2021 the organisation had 53 employees.
+As at 31 July 2022 the organisation had 53 employees.
 As the Company has less than 100 employees, it is not a relevant employer under the Workplace Gender Equality Act 2012, despite this the Company has adopted the ASX Corporate Governance Principles and Recommendations on diversity and works to the following principles:

-- Ensuring targets are based on current workforce data including growth, promotions and attrition, and that they are achievable and provide stretch goals - Incorporating targets in leaders' KPIs to improve accountability and sponsorship - Sharing gender targets and updates on achievements, internally and externally, including reporting to the board on a regular basis.
+- Ensuring targets are based on current workforce data including growth, promotions and attrition, and that they are achievable and provide stretch goals - · Incorporating targets in leaders' KPIs to improve accountability and sponsorship - Sharing gender targets and updates on achievements, internally and externally, including reporting to the board on a regular basis.

-The proportion of women employees in the whole organisation was 37% and women in senior executive positions as at 31 July 2021 was 17%.
+The proportion of women employees in the whole organisation was 38%.
 The Company's objective is to incrementally grow this as vacancies allow and suitably qualified candidates are available.
 The aim is to achieve female representation at all levels of 40% or more.